Media server: Hardware

 The only requirement for a media server is a method of storing media and a network connection with enough bandwidth to allow access to that media.
 Depending on the uses and applications that it runs, a media server may require large amounts of RAM, or a powerful multicore CPU.
 A RAID array may be used to create a large amount of storage, though it is generally not necessary in a home media server to use a RAID array that gives a performance increase because current home network transfer speeds are slower than that of most current hard drives.
 However, a RAID configuration may be used to prevent loss of the media files due to disk failure as well.

 Many media servers also have the ability to capture media.
 This is done with specialized hardware such as TV tuner cards.
 Analog TV tuner cards can capture video from analog broadcast TV and output from cable/satellite set top boxes.
 This analog video then needs to be encoded in digital format to be stored on the media server.
 This encoding can be done with software running on the Media server computer or by hardware on the TV tuner card.
 Digital TV tuner cards take input from broadcast digital TV.
 In North America and in South Korea, the ATSC standard is used.
 In most of the rest of the world, DVB-T is the accepted standard.
 Since these transmissions are already digital, they do not need to be encoded.

-Home theater PC packages with server capabilities
+Media center applications with server capabilities

-A variety of packages are available to run a home theater or media center.
+A variety of media center applications are available to run on home theater PCs or digital media players.